VasilGVasilev/InterviewPrep/symfony/forms.md

 }
 ```

-2) import the special form class into the controller:
+2) import the special form class and form type into the controller via createForm helper:

 ```sh
 // src/Controller/TaskController.php